impress-org/support-manual/documentation/responsibilities.md

 The DPM creates tasks in Asana, and assigns them to technicians, leaving them in the "To Do" column.

-Technicians manage their tasks and move them to the appropriate column as they progress on their docs.
+The "To Do" column indicates that the technician has not started on the task.

+Before starting on the task, the technician moves it to the "In Progress" column.

-The DPM and Head of Support are responsible for the "For Review" and "Approved/Ready to Publish" and "Complete" columns.
+The DPM and Head of Support are responsible for the "For Review" and "Approved/Ready to Publish" and "Complete" columns, outlined below.

+### Using Google Docs

-Most docs need to be created in Google Drive before being published on the site.
+Most docs need to be created in Google Docs before being published on the site.
 The technician should link to the Google Doc in the Asana task as a comment as soon as they begin working on the doc.
-Assets like screenshots and videos are placed in Google Drive separately, and then referenced in the Google Doc with brackets including alt text: `[picture-1.jpg alt: screenshot showing the Form edit screen, highlighting the Display tab]` This makes it easier to copy and paste content into the website.
+All docs drafts go in the Drive at SUPPORT TEAM > DOCUMENTATION > GIVE > DRAFTS > \{folder named after the asana task\}.
+Assets like screenshots and videos are placed in that same folder, and then referenced in the Google Doc with brackets including alt text: `[picture-1.jpg alt: screenshot showing the Form edit screen, highlighting the Display tab]` This makes it easier to copy and paste content into the website.

-Once the Doc is ready for review, it should go through this process:
+The technician triggers the following sequence by placing the doc in "For Review:"

 1. Technician moves the task to the "For Review" column.
 1. DPM loops in SEO team member from the content team to suggest edits for SEO purposes.